 Additional Reading: Not sure what widget/pages/plugins etc. to include on your site?
 Check out: The 60 Minute Blog Audit to get some direction.

-Step #12: Create Primary Menu in WordPress
+Step #11: Create a Primary Menu in WordPress

 Your website is almost good to go.